jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

 Visibility of StatusBar elements at high magnifications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Statusbar items are now hidden by default at high magnification/low resolution to prevent overlap for those using the application at high magnifications.
-- An additional ``priority`` property has been added to the function ``statusBar.registerStatusItem`` to allow them to remain visible, intended usage is for small statusbar items that either add functionality that would be particularly useful at high zoom or is inaccessible otherwise.
+- An additional ``priority`` property has been added to the options of ``IStatusBar.registerStatusItem`` method to allow the status bar item to remain visible; the intended usage is for small statusbar items that either add functionality that would be particularly useful at high zoom or is inaccessible otherwise.

 JupyterLab 3.x to 4.x
 ---------------------